Thomas A. Drohan, Ph.D., Brig Gen USAF ret.

 (4) do the above psychologically or physically

 OK, but how are combined effects better than singular effects?
-In other words, what can these distinctions or choices enable combined effects to do that simpler approaches to conflict cannot?
+In other words, what can these distinctions or choices enable combined effects to do that simpler approaches to competition cannot?

-In answering this question about complex competition and warfare, let’s take cooperation and confrontation as dialectical opposites.
+In answering this question, let’s take cooperation and confrontation as dialectical opposites.
 We can imagine confrontation as the thesis, and cooperation as an antithesis to that.
 The synthesis of these two concepts is coop-frontation; however, that result does not imply an additive or equal measure of the thesis and antithesis.
 Instead, the synthesis is a range of possibilities along a spectrum defined by its ideal-type end points — cooperation and confrontation.
 Why bother thinking this way instead of the typical “on” – “off” switch or “when peace fails” mentality?

 The fundamental advantage of thinking of combined effects as inclusive and interactive is that we get blends of “coop-frontation” — combinations of more or less confrontation and more or less cooperation.
 Such flexibility enables us to begin to think in ways that can be more influential in more contexts.